 “That’s considered a difficult process because there’s a chance the liquid used in processing the top cell will dissolve the layers already deposited underneath,” Che said.

-Expected in near future
+- 18% expected in the near future

 Finally, the team demonstrated that their new design, materials and process have a high fabrication yield of over 95 percent.
 This means the researchers successfully created almost all devices without short circuits, and is important for scaling up fabrication to an industrial level.